Last modified: 27/11/2019

 None of your personally identifiable information (i.e. email address, postcode/zipcode, date of birth) is ever visible to other users or third parties without your explicit consent.
 We encourage you to choose a non-identifiable username as this is visible to other users.

-If you choose to use a username that may identify you, then certain information you choose to post may be identified as your data.
+You can choose what information you share with other HealthUnlocked users.
+If you chose to register using a username which could be used to identify you, or if you share other information using HealthUnlocked which allows you to be identified, information you have chosen to share from your profile, including Special Categories of Personal Data, could be identified as your data.
 This may also happen if you upload a photo of yourself, or a likeness of yourself, as a profile picture.
-Prior to posting any photo or likeness of you, choosing a username that may identify you, and/or post other information that may identify you, you should carefully consider whether you:
+Prior to posting any photo or likeness of you, choosing a username that may identify you, and/or posting other information that may identify you, you should carefully consider whether you:

 When you do, and you also make available Special Categories of data about yourself you will be deemed as having made that data manifestly public.